WEED (AM): History

-In 2002, following Hurricane Floyd, WEED applied for and received authorization from the FCC reduce night-time power from 2.5 kW using a 3 tower directional antenna to 28 watts non-directional using a single tower for both day and night operation.
-The FCC application states the middle tower of the 3 tower array was destroyed and the tuning and phasing equipment was damaged or destroyed by the hurricane.
+In 2002, following Hurricane Floyd, WEED applied for and received authorization from the FCC reduce night-time power from 2.5 kW using a three-tower directional antenna to 28 watts non-directional using a single tower for both day and night operation.
+The FCC application states the middle tower of the three-tower array was destroyed and the tuning and phasing equipment was damaged or destroyed by the hurricane.

 In 2009, when it also aired Rocky Mount High School football, WEED was Old School 1390, "your new home for Old School", with an urban adult contemporary format.
 Other formats included urban contemporary gospel.

 During 2011, WEED aired some North Carolina Central University sports events.
 Also in 2011, WEED changed from "1390 the Word" to "1390 Jammin' Gospel", airing Christian programming including 15-minute programs by pastors, and a variety of music including "urban, bluegrass, Christian country, Southern or gospel blues."
 Freddie Williams was program director and the only DJ.
-Since then Donnell Bryant has been added as one of the daytime radio announcers on the all new 24hr all gospel format.